 The Company sponsors a 401(k) savings plan under which eligible employees, including executive officers, may defer a portion of their salary on a pretax basis, subject to certain IRS limits.
 Each participant in this plan has the right to vote the shares of Common Stock allocated to his or her account.
 Prior to January 1, 2007, the Company matched 50 percent of employee contributions, on a maximum of six percent of salary deferred, with Company common stock or cash, as elected by each employee.
-In conjunction with amending the pension plan, the 401(k) plan was amended, effective January 1, 2007, to include a non-elective safe-harbor employer contribution and an age-weighted employer contribution.
-Each December 31st, qualifying employees will receive an additional contribution based on their age and years of service.
+In conjunction with amending the pension plan, the 401(k) plan was amended, effective January 1, 2007, to include a non-elective safe-harbor contribution and an age-weighted employer contribution.
+Each December 31st, qualifying employees will receive a non-elective safe-harbor contribution equal to three percent of their salary for that year.
+Also, each December 31st, qualifying employees will receive an additional contribution based on their age and years of service.
 The percentage of salary for the age-weighted contribution increases on both factors, age and years of service, with a minimum of one percent of salary and a maximum of ten percent of salary.

-In 2010, all executive officers participated in the 401(k) plan and each received all eligible matching contributions under the amended plan.
-The Company's contribution to this plan on behalf of each named executive is disclosed in the "Summary Compensation Table" below
+In 2012, all executive officers participated in the 401(k) plan and each received all eligible matching contributions under the amended plan.
+The Company's contribution to this plan on behalf of each named executive is disclosed in the "Summary Compensation Table" below.